 Equipment and construction methods will be chosen to minimize the vibrations that will be experienced by residents and nearby structures.
-If equipment still creates unacceptable vibrations, then smaller equipment will be utilized to reduce the vibrations.
+If equipment still creates unacceptable vibrations, then smaller equipment will be used to reduce the vibrations.

-Graham will install vibration monitoring equipment throughout the Montlake and Madison Park areas that will notify Graham if vibration levels rise to the point that they may damage structures.
+Graham has installed vibration monitoring equipment throughout the Montlake and Madison Park areas that will notify Graham if vibration levels rise to the point that they may damage structures.
 If any measurement reaches or exceed the threshold value, Graham will take immediate steps to reduce the cause of the vibrations and notify WSDOT.
-A corrective action plan will be put in place and reports will be generated and provided to WSDOT to demonstrate the vibrations have been limited or reduced.
+A corrective action plan will be put in place and further monitoring will demonstrate the vibrations have been limited or reduced.